 The design of the new University Library, created by architects MVSA and Van Stigt, connects the two historic buildings by means of a glass roof.
 The new, architecturally unique and modern academic building will double as both a library and meeting place with international appeal.
 The emphasis will be on learning, encounters and interaction.
 The new library will constitute – in addition to our educational facilities – one of the two main focal points of our campus.

-From 2021 the new library will be located on the Binnengasthuis site, in the former convent and the second surgical clinic.
+From 2022 the new library will be delivered on the Binnengasthuis site, in the former convent and the second surgical clinic.
 From now untill the opening various developments will take place.
 A general overview of the planned construction can be found in the schedule.

 Both Central Representative Advisory Council (CMR) and the Central Student Council (CSR) are involved in planning and decision-making regarding the new UB at an early stage.The UvA is actively encouraging other staff and students to engage in various forms of participation – ranging from surveys to interviews – for the purpose of obtaining input.